DC41 vs DC24, DC25, DC28 and DC33

 The DC24 really isn’t officially labeled the “Mini” Ball, but this is the best way to describe it.
 The Dyson DC41 is a large machine and weighs almost 18 pounds.
 The Dyson DC24 weighs just under 12 pounds, but still packs some powerful suction.

 We just loved the DC24 vacuum because it has incredible mobility, it still has great suction although it isn’t as powerful as the DC41, and it can clean large areas just as well as larger Dyson models.

 The biggest reasons why a DC24 Ball wouldn’t be right for you is it doesn’t come with a Mini Turbine Brush.

 The dust bin is much smaller than standard sized uprights, so you will have to empty it out much more frequently.
 Finally, the DC24 has a wand that you have to detach from the vacuum, turn around, and then reattach to the hose in order to use the on board tools.

 Here’s a brief review, so you can double check to see what Dyson model might be right for you.

 Best for carpets – Dyson DC28 Airmuscle Animal

 Features – Very powerful suction.
 Height adjustments for the brush bar at the touch of a button.

-To be precise, the DC24 "mini" Ball is the best because it is the lightest at about 12 pounds, followed by the almost 17 pound DC25, and almost 18 pound DC41.
+To be precise, the DC24 “mini” Ball is the easiest to maneuver because it is the lightest at about 12 pounds, followed by the almost 17 pound DC25, and almost 18 pound DC41.

-It also doesn't come with a mini turbine brush for cleaning up pet hair.
-The lack of features is reflected in the lower cost.
+It also doesn’t come with a mini turbine brush for cleaning up pet hair.
+The tradeoff for the lack of features is reflected in the lower cost.